nikhilkolekar/nikhilkolekar/README.md

 - 👋 Hi, I’m @nikhilkolekar
 - 👀 I’m interested in software engineering
 - 🌱 I’m interested in software engineering,machine learning, cloud etc
-- talk to me about- Quantum physics, Astrophysics, spirituality & its art and its science, astrology,psychology, & more
+- Hobbies & talk to me about- Quantum physics, Astrophysics, spirituality & its art and its science, astrology,psychology, & more
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me 7411817110 & iamnikhilkolekar@gmail.com